The new database on “The implementation of United Nations sanctions and respect for Human Rights” is available at the following link.

 - Which are the procedures for the incorporation of Security Council Resolutions imposing sanctions into the internal legal order of your State?
 Are they incorporated through legislation, regulations or in any other way?
 Has the implementation given rise to any constitutional or other legal problems at national level?
 Is there any relevant case-law?

 - Does the choice depend on the content and the legal nature of the Security Council Resolution?

 - When sanctions are imposed for a fixed period of time which is not renewed, are they tacitly repealed within your domestic legal order or is any normative action required?

 - When a Security Council Resolution imposing an export embargo provides for exceptions while not establishing a committee to authorise such exceptions, does the incorporating act appoint a national authority, which is competent to authorise export?

 - Are Sanctions Committee decisions specifying Security Council sanctions or setting conditions for their activation incorporated into domestic law?

 - Have there been cases where the act incorporating sanctions in the domestic legal order was challenged in court for being in violation of human rights?
 For example, have national courts assumed jurisdiction in cases where sanctions are challenged by individuals affected by sanctions:

 - Are there decisions of national courts or state practice concerning the relationship between sanctions towards individuals and the human rights of these individuals?

-The present database contains the original national contributions.
 The Secretariat or the Organisation bears no responsibility for the information contained therein which should be attributed solely to the national delegations.